MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 BorrowedWidth   0
 ```

-For more information take a look at the [`ResourceEstimator` documentation](xref:microsoft.quantum.machines.resources-estimator).
+For more information take a look at the [`ResourcesEstimator` documentation](xref:microsoft.quantum.machines.resources-estimator).

 To learn more about the other type of simulators and target machines provided in the Quantum Development Kit,